GeorgeWebDevCy/dynamic-compound-interest-calculator-desktop-app/README.md

 npm run start     # launch Electron in production mode after a build
 ```

+## Installation

+Packaged binaries live under `app/dist/` once you run the platform-specific `npm run package -- --<os>` command, or you can download them from the releases page.
+Full, step-by-step instructions (including screenshots for AppImage on Ubuntu) are available in `docs/installation.md`, but here is the quick reference:

+- **Windows (NSIS/MSI)**: run the installer, click through SmartScreen if needed, and launch Dynamic Compound Interest from the Start Menu.
+Uninstall via *Settings → Apps*.
+- **macOS (DMG)**: open the DMG, drag the app into `Applications`, then approve the first run under *System Settings → Privacy & Security* if Gatekeeper warns about an unsigned developer.
+- **Linux (AppImage)**: install `libfuse2` if it is missing, make the `.AppImage` executable (`chmod +x`), and run it (`./Dynamic\ Compound\ Interest-<version>.AppImage`).
+Optionally integrate it with AppImageLauncher for menu entries.

+Each platform stores the user configuration in its native `userData` path (see below) so reinstalling/upgrading preserves your latest inputs.

 ## Persisted configuration

 The most recent inputs are cached in `dynamic-compound-config.json` inside Electron’s `userData` folder, which differs per platform: